Debinb/RTOS-Framework/README.md

 ## Shell Interface
+-`reboot`: Reboots the TM4C MCU.
+-`kill pid`: Kill a thread using its PID.
+-`pkill threadname`: Kill a thread using its thread name.
+-`preempt on|off`: Toggle preemption using ON or OFF -`sched rr|prio`: Toggle between Round-robin scheduling (_sched rr_) or priority scheduling (_sched prio_).
+-`pidof x`: Gets the pid of a thread by typing the thread name.
+-`threadname`: Restarts the thread if it is stopped.
-Meminfo: Displays thread priority, name, memory address and memory size.
+-`meminfo`: Displays thread priority, name, memory address and memory size.
 <p align = center> <img src = "Documentation/meminfo.png" width="300" > </p>

-Ipcs: Displays the status of the mutexes and semaphores.
+-`ipcs`: Displays the status of the mutexes and semaphores.
 <p align = center> <img src = "Documentation/ipcs.png" width="300" > </p>

-Ps: Displays the thread PID, CPU usage and its state.
+-`ps`: Displays the thread PID, CPU usage and its state.
 <p align = center> <img src = "Documentation/ps_command.png" width="500" ></p>